sunfounder/euler-kit/docs/source/pyproject/py_button.rst

             print("You pressed the button!")
             utime.sleep(1)

+After the code runs, when you press the button, the shell will print "You pressed the button!

 **Pull-up Working Mode**

 Next is the wiring and code when the button in the pull-up working mode, please try it.